Spanish coup of July 1936: Madrid (1st Division)

-Seville (2.
-Division)
+Seville (2nd Division)

 The district commander, José Fernández Villa-Abrille, and his chief of staff, Juan Cantero Ortega, were loyal to the government.
-The conspiracy network was headed by the staff officer comandante José Cuesta Monereo, who built a firm and efficient structure, and some describe it as a "parallel staff".
-A few days before the coup Villa-Abrille was invited to join; he declined, but nothing is known of him taking action against the plotters.
-According to the plan of Mola, it was Queipo de Llano who was to assume command of the rebel Seville troops.
-On July 18, Cuesta organised Queipo de Llano's takeover of the garrison.
-Villa-Abrile was incapacitated and detained, later tried by the Nationalists and sentenced to prison.
+The conspiracy network was headed by the staff officer comandante José Cuesta Monereo, who built an efficient structure, described by some as a "parallel staff".
+A few days before the coup, Villa-Abrille was invited to join.
+He declined, but nothing is known of him taking action against the plotters.
+According to Emilio Mola's plan, Queipo de Llano was to assume command of the rebel Seville troops.
+On 18 July Cuesta organised Queipo de Llano's takeover of the garrison.
+Villa-Abrille was incapacitated and detained, and later tried by the Nationalists and sentenced to prison.
 At the time of the coup, Cantero was on leave in Algeciras, where he assumed a wait-and-see attitude.
 He returned to Seville early August; the victorious Nationalists released him from all functions.